tytydraco/yessleep/out/My_Latest_Client_Was_Some_Kind_of_Alien_Vampire_I_guess_Im_Lucky_to_be_Alive_to_Tell_the_Tale.md

 “Hi- Jared, is it?
 Would you like a glass of cucumber water as I get the room ready?”
+I smiled at him.

 Jared seemed a bit nervous, but I was used to that.
 Massages are slightly weird things, after all.

 And he was a first-timer, it was on the Client Info form.
 He smiled at me, and I noticed, in the flickering electric candlelight, how sharp and white his teeth were.

 “Thanks- don’t need anything.”